Virtual assistant business plan for your own VA service

 6.2 Sales Strategy

-For Working Bee to attain its sales goals, the following strategies have been identified to help market the business.
+For Working Bee to attain its sales goals, the following strategies plans have been identified to help market the business.

 - Plan an event to show customers what kind of services you plan to offer.